ubemacapuno/random-dropzone-api/README.md

 Front-end: JavaScript, HTML, CSS

-To use this repository, please be sure to install the proper packages with <strong>npm -install</strong>
+To use this repository, please be sure to install the proper packages with:

+``npm -install``

+Start up the server with:

+``node server.js``

 ## Optimizations: